nuxeo-archives/nuxeo-box-api/README.md

 ###Report & Contribute

+We are glad to welcome new developpers on this initiative, and even simple usage feedback is great.
 - Ask your questions or report issues on [Nuxeo Answers](http://answers.nuxeo.com)
 - [Nuxeo JIRA Issue Management](https://jira.nuxeo.com/browse/NXP)
 - See [Contributing to Nuxeo](http://doc.nuxeo.com/x/VIZH)